 Compass Hospital Quality Improvement Contract (HQIC)

-The Iowa Healthcare Collaborative (IHC) and partner organizations, collectively known as the Compass Network, are pleased to share that we have been announced as one of nine Centers for Medicare and Medicaid Services (CMS) HQIC awardees.
-The Compass HQIC led by IHC and partner organizations, South Dakota Association of Healthcare Organizations, Kansas Healthcare Collaborative and Mississippi Hospital Association supports 250-300 rural and low performing hospitals throughout the network.
-The goals of the program are to improve behavioral health outcomes, decrease opioid misuse, improve patient safety, reduce harm, improve the quality of care transitions and reduce readmissions.
+The Iowa Healthcare Collaborative (IHC) and partner organizations, collectively known as the Compass Network, are proud to have partnered with over 270 rural and critical access hospitals, the South Dakota Association of Healthcare Organizations, Kansas Healthcare Collaborative and Mississippi Hospital Association.
+The goals of the program were to improve behavioral health outcomes, decrease opioid misuse, improve patient safety, reduce harm, improve the quality of care transitions and reduce readmissions.

 Core Topics